-In-class presentations, weekly outside readings, writing assignments, tests.
+In-class presentations, multiple weekly assignments/quizzes through the student's Canvas portal.

 Assessment:

 Students completing all exams, assignments, and activities with a cumulative, average grade of "C" or better will be deemed as having achieved the course objectives previously stated.